alexanderwallin/react-player-controls/README.md

 [![Dependencies](https://img.shields.io/david/reactify/react-player-controls.svg?style=flat-square)](https://david-dm.org/reactify/react-player-controls)
 [![Dev dependency status](https://david-dm.org/reactify/react-player-controls/dev-status.svg?style=flat-square)](https://david-dm.org/reactify/react-player-controls#info=devDependencies)

-Dumb but useful UI components for media players
+This is a set of modular, tested and hopefully useful React components for composing media players.
+This library does not deal with actual media in any way, only the UI.

+Check out the components in action on the [examples page](https://reactify.github.io/react-player-controls).

 ## Installation

 ```sh
 npm i react-player-controls
 ```

 ## Usage

 ```js
 // Import the components you need as ES2015 modules
 import { PlayButton, PauseButton } from 'react-player-controls'`